moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/explore_sm/index.md

-# Exploration of semantic model modified
+# Exploration of semantic model

 In this topic, we’ll walk you through navigating and understanding the associated semantic model of Data Product to explore data in Studio to understand how it aligns with business goals.